pgbercik/aplikacja_dyzury/README.md

 Users can define where (name of the hospital and name of the department) and when the duty takes place.
 This app also enables users to switch duties between one another.

+Users can also export duties to a CSV file that can be later imported by Google Calendar.

 ## Used technologies
 * Java 1.8,